datasci-osu/dsosuk8s/README.md

   * side note: why do this? kubernetes can be made to look for images locally rather than dockerhub or another remote repo if we specify `imagePullPolicy: Never` in the pod spec.
 * Lastly, sets the date properly within the VM to fix a bug with image pushing.

+#### manifests

+This directory contains kubernets .yaml manifest files and potentially other things, mostly used for testing or development where helm or rancher charts aren't a good fit.

+#### charts

+This directory contains [rancher charts](https://rancher.com/docs/rancher/v2.x/en/catalog/custom/creating/), which contain different versions of helm charts along with some extra information used by rancher (including GUI option design), turning each chart into a rancher "app".
+Because this directory is named `charts`, this repo can be imported as a [custom catalog](https://rancher.com/docs/rancher/v2.x/en/catalog/custom/adding/) in rancher.

+#### `.rancher-pipeline.yaml`

+Rancher provides a very basic CI/CD feature known as "pipelines", where rancher takes actions on things like commits to the git repo.
+Configuration for these is written in this .yaml file by the rancher UI.
+While a nice feature, they are currently not used by this project - juptyerhub deployments don't appear to be compatible with rancher pipelines (since jupyterhub wants to create cluster-wide ClusterRoles, which aren't allowed by pipelines), and until we're running an in-cluster image repo the turnaround is really slow, at which point we may as well look into more featureful CI/CD tools.